45 of the Best Shows to Watch on Netflix Right Now

 39. Queen Charlotte

-The ton is abuzz with news of a new Bridgerton show.
+The ton is abuzz with any news of more Bridgerton shows.
 Queen Charlotte is both a prequel and a sequel, following the young Queen Charlotte (India Amarteifio) in her courtship with the young King George (Corey Mylchreest), while flashing forward to the present-day Queen reflecting on her family and their achievements.
 There’s plenty of the present-day Queen, Lady Danbury and even Violet Bridgerton for the fans, but the prequel stuff is fantastic and India Amarteifio is a star.
 Bridgerton fans will swoon.

 40. American Nightmare